jbetancur/react-data-table-component/README.md

 ### Theme Resources
 * [SVG Encoder](https://codepen.io/yoksel/details/JDqvs)

 ## CSS Overrides
-If you would like to customize the various components of React Data Table using your styled-components or you favorite CSS framework:
+If you would like to customize the layout components of React Data Table using styled-components (e.g. `styled(DataTable)`), or your favorite CSS/CSS preprocesor you may use the following classNames:

 * rdt_Table
 * rdt_TableRow